 A point and shoot is a camera designed to be easy to use; you have to point the camera and press the shutter button.
 They can be simple, compact devices that are fully automatic, or larger, more advanced options with multiple shooting modes and settings.

-When it comes to the best digital point and shoot cameras, there are multiple types to choose from the market.
+When it comes to digital cameras, there are multiple types to choose from in the market.
 The significant types to collect are:

 - Basic point and shoots